 We’ve always worked from home.

 I mean, not always.
-Before Nicole and I were webinar people, we were teachers.
+Before Nicole and I were entrepreneurs, we were teachers.

 But since then, we’ve built a business around helping people connect from wherever they are.
 And we built it from inside the same building we sleep in.

-At first, the transition was...well, probably what you’re going through, if you’re suddenly living the WFH life in the wake of COVID-19.
+At first, the transition was...well, probably what you’re going through.
+If you’re suddenly living the WFH life in the wake of COVID-19, you get it.

-We sat down (not literally!) with our team of about 2 dozen developers, managers, creatives, and support personnel working remotely around the globe.
-We put together our best advice for everyone who suddenly has to turn the kitchen table into the office, without going completely bonkers.
+We sat down (not literally!) with our team of developers, managers, creatives, and support staff around the globe.
+We put together our best advice for everyone who now has to turn the kitchen table into the office.

-This is our ultimate work-from-home guide, organized by the crucial areas you need to sort out so you can be productive, focused, and unstressed.
+This is our ultimate work-from-home guide.
+It's organized by the crucial areas you need to sort out so you can be productive, focused, and unstressed.

 Let’s do this.